Understand The Basics Of Tokenization

 Tokens representing gold, one of the most recognized and valuable assets in the world, have been issued on the CoinShares platform.

-Thanks to combination with blockchain technology, an internationally (nearly 200 countries) accessible trading system for gold has been created.
+Thanks to a combination with blockchain technology, an internationally (nearly 200 countries) accessible trading system for gold has been created.
 Both retail and institutional investors can purchase and store gold DGLD tokens through the network without any difficulty.
 The platform uses a cryptographic exchange called PIT that complies with Anti-Money Laundering and Know Your Customer standards.

 #3 Personal tokenization